myselfswastikmishra/TechTribe-final/README.md

 3.  **The Backend Logic (Server Action): `src/app/chapters/actions.ts`**
     *   This file acts as a bridge.
 It receives the data from the form.
-    *   First, it checks for the `GEMINI_API_KEY`.
-If missing, it returns an error.
+    *   It uses the same fallback system for both the `GEMINI_API_KEY` and the `DISCORD_WEBHOOK_URL`, prioritizing environment variables but using hardcoded values if they are not set.
-    *   Next, it calls `chapterApplication(values)`, which is our Genkit AI flow.
+    *   First, it calls `chapterApplication(values)`, which is our Genkit AI flow.
-    *   After the AI flow succeeds, it proceeds to check for the `DISCORD_WEBHOOK_URL` and sends a notification to your Discord channel.
+    *   After the AI flow succeeds, it proceeds to send a notification to your Discord channel.
 It formats the application details into a nice embed and sends it using `fetch`.

 4.  **The AI Processing (Genkit Flow): `src/ai/flows/chapter-application-flow.ts`**
     *   This file is very simple.
 It has the `'use server'` directive, as it's called by another server component.